-- Plug-in the power socket of your device.
+- Plug in the power socket of your device.

 - Try Netflix again.

-Method 2: Sign Out Netflix Account
+Method 2: Sign Out of Netflix Account

 Sign out from the account and signing in helps to refresh data.
 As the result, it helps to fix the issue.
-There could be many devices linked in a single account.
-To fix that go to your account and then device.
+There could be many devices linked to a single account.
+To fix that go to your account and then your device.
 After that Sign out all devices.
 Once all the devices are removed from the list, log in to your device and then check if the error persists.

 Method 3: Clear Cache Data